Jim Campbell (baseball executive)

-James Arthur Campbell (February 5, 1924 – October 31, 1995) was an American baseball executive in Major League Baseball.
+James Arthur Campbell (February 5, 1924 – October 31, 1995) was an American Major League Baseball executive.
 He worked for the Detroit Tigers for 43 seasons from 1949 to 1992.
 He was the team's general manager from September 1962 to September 1983, its president from August 1978 to January 1990, and its chairman from January 1990 to August 1992.
 The Tigers won two World Series championships (1968 and 1984) during Campbell's tenure with the club.
 He was selected as the Major League Baseball executive of the year in 1968 and was inducted into the Michigan Sports Hall of Fame in 1985.

 Early years

 Campbell was born in 1924 in Huron, Ohio, and played four sports at Huron High School.
 His father died after being injured in an electrical accident while Campbell was still in high school.
 Campbell enrolled at Ohio State University in 1942 and played freshman football.
 He served in the United States Navy Air Corps from 1943 to 1946 before returning to Ohio State.
 He played as an outfielder for the Ohio State Buckeyes baseball team for three years before graduating in 1949 with a bachelor's degree in commerce.